Standish Vereker, 7th Viscount Gort

 Standish Robert Gage Prendergast Vereker, 7th Viscount Gort, (12 February 1888 – 21 May 1975) was an Anglo-Irish peer, connoisseur and collector of fine art, antiques, and objets d'art, whose seat was at Hamsterley Hall, County Durham.
 He was appointed High Sheriff of Durham in 1934.
 He was the brother of John Vereker, 6th Viscount Gort, and inherited that title on the death of Lord Gort without male issue in 1946.
 He was succeeded in turn by his cousin, Colin Vereker.

 Early life

-Gort was born in Sausthorpe, Lincolnshire, and educated at Harrow School and Trinity College, Cambridge.
+Gort was born in Sausthorpe, Lincolnshire, as the son of Eleanor, Viscountess Gort (née Surtees; 1857–1933) and John Vereker, 5th Viscount Gort (1849–1902).
+He was educated at Harrow School and Trinity College, Cambridge.
 After Cambridge, he travelled to Winnipeg, Manitoba in 1911 and established himself as a contractor and later a major real estate holder in the city.

 Military service

 Gort served in the British Army during the First World War, with the rank of lieutenant.
 He was wounded three times in the war and earned a Military Cross.
 Gort married Bessy Surtees, daughter of Aubone Alfred Surtees, on 11 June 1921, in England, and returned briefly to Winnipeg to live with his bride after the war.
 The couple had no children.
 By 1923 they had settled in England but he maintained his links with Winnipeg, visiting often over the years to attend to affairs with his numerous real estate holdings, which included the Viscount Gort Hotel on Portage Avenue, and living in the city for extended periods.
 Gort became a staunch supporter of the arts in Winnipeg.

 Gort served under his brother John Vereker, 6th Viscount Gort, in the Second World War.
 He gained the rank of honorary colonel in 1948 in the service of the 464 Heavy Anti-Aircraft Regiment, Royal Artillery.
 He was also invested as a Knight of the Most Venerable Order of the Hospital of St John of Jerusalem.